kookoowaa/Data_Analysis/Visualization/PowerBI/01_Connecting_and_shaping_data.md

   NOTE3 - Concatenate function is also available under name Append
                  (This is useful for the time series dataset sharing same structure: USER "Folder Option!")

+### 6. Combine data

+- Data table can be combined either vertically (append), or horizontally (merge)
+- In order to combine data vertically, both table needs to contain same features (or columns) If not, it can be manually adjusted via query editor

 ___